 Objective 3

 For the MEPS analysis, survey weights will be applied to the dataset to account for stratification, clustering, multiple stages of selection, and disproportionate sampling.
 First, the total database population will be estimated.
-The datasets will then be filtered to select for observations consistent with a diabetes disease state, using variables that indicate ICD-9 and ICD-10 codes, presence of selfreported diabetes, or the prescription of a diabetes medication in the past year (Appendix 1).
+The datasets will then be filtered to select for observations consistent with a diabetes disease state, using variables that indicate ICD-9 and ICD-10 codes, presence of self-reported diabetes, or the prescription of a diabetes medication in the past year (Appendix 1).

 The mean age will be calculated and reported along with range for each year.
 A frequency distribution will then be generated in terms of age group, sex, race/ethnicity, , presence of comorbidities, geographic region, and insurance coverage, which will be reported as the estimated count and percent of observations represented (Appendix 7, Table 9).